themiscadiz/DWD-Proposal/README.md

 ## Description
 For my final project I want to work in a voting system where the user can vote for their favorite pet from several options.
 Some of the things that I intend to apply:
-* is to get multiple options for voting,
+* Get multiple options for voting,
-* open a window to confirm vote,
+* Open a window to confirm vote,
-* visualize in a graph the amount of votes per animal
+* Visualize in a graph the amount of votes per animal
-* use a database for persisten data.
+* Use a database for persisten data.

 ## Goals
 In this project my goal is to apply: